 5. Modern Times Group Mtg AB (MTG-B)

-Modern Times Group MTG AB (publ), through its subsidiaries, operates as a digital entertainment company in the US, the UK, Europe, Singapore, India, New Zealand, and internationally.
+Modern Times Group MTG AB (publ), through its subsidiaries, operates as a digital entertainment company in the United States, the United Kingdom, Germany, rest of Europe, Singapore, India, New Zealand and internationally.
 It operates through Esport and Gaming segments.
-The Esport segment operates national and international tournaments, as well as grassroots amateur cups, leagues, and festivals; and engages in the gaming technology, event management, advertising, and TV production business.
+The Esport segment operates national and international tournaments, as well as grassroots amateur cups, leagues and festivals; and engages in the gaming technology, event management, advertising and TV production business.

-Modern Times Group Mtg AB stock opened the day at SEK113.10 after a previous close of SEK113.10.
-Modern Times Group Mtg AB is listed on the Stockholm Stock Exchange, has a trailing 12-month revenue of around SEK5.9 billion and employs 1,004 staff.
+Modern Times Group Mtg AB is listed on the ST, has a trailing 12-month revenue of around SEK$5.3 billion and employs 1,004 staff.
 All prices are listed in Swedish krone.

 6. Enthusiast Gaming (EGLX)

-Enthusiast Gaming Holdings Inc. engages in the media, content, entertainment, and esports businesses the US, Canada and internationally.
-The company operates an online network of approximately 100 gaming-related websites; owns and operates Enthusiast Gaming Live Expo, a video-gaming expo; provides management and support services to players involved in professional gaming; owns and manages esports teams, which cover games comprising Call of Duty, Madden NFL, Fortnite, Overwatch, Super Smash Bros.
+Enthusiast Gaming Holdings Inc. engages in the media, content, entertainment and esports businesses the United States, Canada and internationally.
+The company operates an online network of approximately 100 gaming related websites; owns and operates Enthusiast Gaming Live Expo, a video-gaming expo; provides management and support services to players involved in professional gaming; owns and manages esports teams, which cover games comprising Call of Duty, Madden NFL, Fortnite, Overwatch, Super Smash Bros.

-Enthusiast Gaming stock opened the day at CAD$2.46 after a previous close of CAD$1.82.
-Enthusiast Gaming is listed on the Toronto Stock Exchange, has a trailing 12-month revenue of around CAD167.4 million and employs 200 staff.
-All prices are listed in Canadian dollars.
+Enthusiast Gaming is listed on the TO, has a trailing 12-month revenue of around CAD$167.4 million and employs 200 staff.
+All prices are listed in Canadian Dollars.